XSTRANGER-7/profile-comparer/README.md

 # Getting Started with Create React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Available Scripts
+# `Steps`

+### Create .env file in root directory
+## Copy the github personal access token and paste it in .env file with environmental variable named REACT_APP_GITHUB_TOKEN

-In the project directory, you can run:
+NOW, you can run:

 ### `npm start`